BardicDefense/purple-hack/README.md

 Each individual in a pursuit has one **pursuit action** each pursuit round.
 However, neither mapping nor spellcasting can occur.

 - **Dropping Items**: Any pursued as their action can drop items to apply a bonus to their side's pursuit check.
 Dropping desirable items like food or treasure can be effective, but this depends on how the pursuers view what is dropped, how much is dropped, and how many pursuers there are compared to what is dropped; the referee must arbitrate this.
 If enough food is dropped & desired, iron rations (+2) are always less effective than fresh rations (+4).
-- **Missile Attacks**: After each pursuit check, if the pursuit is not over, then missile attacks can be mde by those who have not used their action.
+- **Missile Attacks**: After each pursuit check, if the pursuit is not over, then missile attacks can be made by those who have not used their action.
 Assume a range of 20'.

 ### Ending Pursuit